zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 This can be done in a few steps.
 MeiliSearch is open-source and can run on your own server!

 Check out this well-explained tutorial about [how to run MeiliSearch in production](/resources/tutorials/running_production.md).
-If you get used to the DigitalOcean droplets, you can easily [create one](https://marketplace.digitalocean.com/apps/meilisearch?action=deploy&refcode=7c67bd97e101).
+If you are used to DigitalOcean droplets, you can easily [create one](https://marketplace.digitalocean.com/apps/meilisearch?action=deploy&refcode=7c67bd97e101).

 ::: note